hacker-cb/.cursor/commands/sync-shared-rules.md

 # Sync Shared Rules

 ## Overview
 **One-way sync** of shared developer rules FROM `~/.cursor/rules/` TO a target project's `.cursor/rules/` directory.
 This command ONLY syncs from the shared rules repository to projects, never in reverse.
 Updates shared rules source before syncing and handles file conflicts interactively.
-For project analysis and local rule management, use `setup-cursor-rules` command.

 ## Steps

+**Note:** This is a one-way sync.
+Source is always `~/.cursor/rules/` (shared rules repository).
+Target is always the project's `.cursor/rules/` directory.
+Never syncs changes back to `~/.cursor/`.

 ### 1. Update Shared Rules Source
 - Navigate to `~/.cursor/` directory